JezzieCode/kumbucha/README.md

 ![Kumbucha logo](https://foxyfirecode.com/PO01/logo.png)

+Welcome,
-Welcome,Kombucha hopes to bring a healthy drink to the public and would like everybody to become healthier with use of this product.
+Kombucha hopes to bring a healthy drink to the public and would like everybody to become healthier with use of this product.
 It’s magic in a bottle!

 ## Features